360-data-engineer/ArchAngelKatas/README.md

 ## User Journey
 The following flowchart describes a user's journey end-to-end covering major features.

-While the user signs up, we will be considering the email used as the email ID that's associated with all trips booked online and we seek a one-time consent for email inbox crawling.
-The user can always choose to enable/disable the email crawl access via the Profile section on the app.
-In case, the email ID used during sign-up isn't associated with a particular booking, then the user can always forward such booking-related updates to The Road Warrior's inbox for further processing and itinerary updates.
-We also accommodate complete, end-to-end manual itinerary creation by the user.
+We will regard the email used as the email ID that is linked with any trips booked online when the user signs up, and we will request a one-time authorization for email inbox crawling.
+The user may always enable or deny email crawl access in the app's Profile area.
+If the email address used during sign-up is not linked with a specific booking, the user can always forward such booking-related notifications to The Road Warrior's inbox for further processing and itinerary adjustments.
+We also support the user's entire, end-to-end manual itinerary construction.
 ![user_journey](/Diagrams/user_journey.png)
 *Figure 1 User Journey*